EO4wellness/T-I-L/CSS/SoloLearn-CSS-course.md

 # The Basics
 * Welcome to the CSS course!
+* There are six units of study in The Basics

 ## What is CSS
 * CSS stands for Cascading Style Sheets.